kirkofypsi/7DWorkProblemModel/industry.md

 |  [ Too fast business growth ]( dimensions/business_performance.md#too-fast-business-growth ) | __2.83__ times less common in the industry than overall |

 ## Fashion & Sportswear

+> The fashion & sportswear industry is composed of establishments that manufacture or sell clothing, eyewear, footwear, accessories and other fashion products.

 #### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Total Frequency Ratio |
 |-------------:|-------------------:|